How to Mix a Kick

 If you are looking for a more aggressive approach, you can try with some soft distortion or soft/hard clipping, but our suggestion is to thread carefully with these effects because if executed poorly, you will ruin your kick signal.

 When selecting a kick, it’s typically vital to consider its relation to the key of your track.
 Tuning the kick to the key of your track will assist it to sit better within the mix.

 Additionally, tuned kick drums typically sound harmonically pleasing within the mix and have a tendency to groove better with the bass.
-That is always the goal – how to mix a kick and not to interfere with other lower frequency tracks.
+That is always the goal – how to mix a kick and not interfere with other lower-frequency tracks.

 This method requires discovering the foundation note of your track after which matching the key of the kick to that note.
 There are a number of methods to establish a kick’s root note.

 EQs with a frequency analyzer work nicely in addition to tuning gadgets like Ableton Live’s Tuner.
 For instance, analyzers will show the dominant resonant that signifies the kick’s elementary note.
 As soon as you understand the root note of your kick, transpose its pitch to the specified key.

 The benefits of tuning the kick are obvious.
 You will tune them to the key of the song and the kick will sound in tune with your song.
 But this needs to be a procedure that you will need to do on every element when you are mixing drums.